© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Y Garn Round Cairn is a scheduled monument protected by Cadw under reference CD216.
 View the official record →

-Y Garn Round Cairn is a prehistoric funerary monument located in Ceredigion, Wales, dating to the Bronze Age.
+Y Garn Round Cairn is a Neolithic or Bronze Age funerary monument situated in Ceredigion, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD216.

 Y Garn Round Cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Y Garn Round Cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD216.